sridurgeshv/meeting-insights/README.md

 - Project Repository: https://github.com/sridurgeshv/meeting-insights

 ## Video Demo
-For a comprehensive overview of the
+For a comprehensive overview of the application's features and functionality, please watch our [video demonstration]().
+This walkthrough provides detailed guidance on effectively using and navigating Insightsync.